Is It OK to Use ChatGPT and AI Chatbots at University?

 • Writing and tutoring centers: Once on campus, Shorelight academic advisors work with you one-on-one to access the best resources and support services, like writing and tutoring centers.
 Ask your advisor about your school’s ESL programs, essay writing workshops, and English chat drop-ins to practice.

 “Embarking on university study in a new country can feel daunting, and Shorelight’s unique programs and helpful staff are here to help students gain confidence as they learn to navigate life and study in the US,” Quill noted.
-“Your future is yours to create, but taking shortcuts like using ChatGPT will reduce the knowledge and skills you gain from your university experience.
+“Your future is yours to create, but taking shortcuts will reduce the knowledge and skills you gain from your university experience.
 Do yourself a favor and take on the challenge of doing your own academic work so you can fully benefit from your US university education.”

 Shorelight can help you succeed in your US university classes